sonya-ch/CSC-6530-BLA1/README.md

 ## BLA 1 – UI and Interactive Features
 For BLA 1, I plan to create a Food Menu App focusing primarily on UI design and user interaction.

-### The main screens will include:
-•	Home Page – Food Menu header, search bar, food categories, and food cards.
-•	Food Detail Page – Food image, food information, calories, protein, rating, and other details.
-•	Favorite Feature – Users can add or remove foods from their favorites list.

 The main goal of BLA 1 is to practice React Native UI development, components, navigation, and interactive elements.
 I will focus on creating a clean and user-friendly interface before adding more advanced functionality in the following BLAs.

-## Pages
+### The main screens will include:
-- Home Page
+-	Home Page – Food Menu header, search bar, food categories, and food cards.
-- Food Favorite
-- Food Detail
+-	Food Detail Page – Food image, food information, calories, protein, rating, and other details.
+-	Favorite Feature – Users can add or remove foods from their favorites list.

 ### Design
 - Logo